-If you are considering any of these preparations you should discuss them with your doctor first.
+If you are considering using any 'over-the-counter' or herbal preparations you should discuss them with your doctor first.

-Memorial Sloan Kettering Hospital in the USA has developed a website with information about complementary therapies.
-The website describes what is currently known about a range of herbal products and supplements.
-To access this information go to http://www.mskcc.org/mskcc/html/11570.cfm.
+Memorial Sloan Kettering Cancer Centre in the USA has developed a database called About Herbs with information about herbal therapies and supplements.
+To access this information go to www.mskcc.org.
 Please note that this is an American website and not all of the products listed may be available in Australia.